neondatabase/website/content/docs/serverless/serverless-driver.md

 When to query over HTTP vs WebSockets:

 - **HTTP**: Querying over an HTTP [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) request is faster for single, non-interactive transactions, also referred to as "one-shot queries".
 Issuing [multiple queries](#issue-multiple-queries-with-the-transaction-function) via a single, non-interactive transaction is also supported.
-See [How to use the driver over HTTP](#how-to-use-the-driver-over-http).
+See [Use the driver over HTTP](#how-to-use-the-driver-over-http).
 - **WebSockets**: If you require session or interactive transaction support or compatibility with [node-postgres](https://node-postgres.com/) (the popular **npm** `pg` package), use WebSockets.
-See [How to use the driver over WebSockets](#use-the-driver-over-websockets).
+See [Use the driver over WebSockets](#use-the-driver-over-websockets).

 ## Install the Neon serverless driver